HenningAx/ue4-style-guide/README.md

 There are multiple ways to lay out the content of a UE4 project.
 In this style, we will be using a structure that relies more on filtering and search abilities of the Content Browser for those working with assets to find assets of a specific type instead of another common structure that groups asset types with folders.

 > If you are using the prefix [naming convention](#1.2) above, using folders to contain assets of similar types such as `Meshes`, `Textures`, and `Materials` is a redundant practice as asset types are already both sorted by prefix as well as able to be filtered in the content browser.

+As an exception assets should be grouped in a folder of their type if they are used multiple times across several assets.
+Example: Textures for the environment used by multiple assets should be in a folder Environment->Textures->(GroupTypeIfNeeded)

 <a name="2e1"><a>
 ### 2e1 Example Project Content Structure